Ivanseven/csvProcessor/README.md

 A NodeJS app that reads and writes CSVs using the [node-csv module](https://github.com/adaltas/node-csv).

-Currently it only reads from the given `salary.js` module with `salaryConfig.js` to store tax configurations, which is sourced from [Australian tax rates](https://www.ato.gov.au/Rates/Individual-income-tax-rates/)
+Currently it only reads from the given `salary.js` module with `salaryConfig.js` to store tax configurations, which is sourced from https://www.ato.gov.au/Rates/Individual-income-tax-rates/

 Ultimately its intention is to be for open-ended usage by using different modules, as stored in the `csvModules` folder